faith0000/faith0000/README.md

 - 👋 Hi, I’m @faith0000
 - 👀 I’m interested in everything nearly.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Python.
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 Please send me a private message directly.

 <!---
 faith0000/faith0000 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.